binipringle/dh-in-prison/_texts/1-edinprison.md

 # Reducing Recidivism

 A landmark analysis of correctional education programs published by the RAND Corporation in 2013 covering 30 years of research shows that incarcerated people who participate in education programs are 43% less likely to recidivate than those who do not  (Davis et al.).
 The same study shows that prison-based education lowers incarceration costs, yielding $4 to $5 of taxpayer savings for every dollar invested in helping incarcerated people learn (Davis et al.).[^2] The Vera Institute of Justice further observes that communities benefit over time, because “when parents, including incarcerated parents, complete college, their children are more likely to do so, thereby disrupting the typical cycle of poverty and incarceration” (“Fact Sheet”).
 It is thus in the interest of our communities and of our larger social fabric that we give people in prison the opportunity to acquire skills that will help them get jobs, which will in turn help underserved communities gain economic stability and move a little closer towards having some of the safety that privileges the middle class.

-[^2]: The RAND Corporation report finds that prison-based education reduces short-term recidivism by 43% and long-term recidivism by 29% (Davis et al.).
-The higher recidivism rate in the long term may indicate that societal factors undo some of the good done by prison-based education programs rather than suggest that there is a sustainability problem with the programs themselves.

 Incarcerated people come predominantly from low income households.
 Only about 59% of people serving prison terms have high school diplomas, compared with about 82% of the general population, and only about 24% have attended college (Bender).
 Instead of providing these people with opportunities to enroll in postsecondary education programs, the criminal justice system continues to segregate the least fortunate and most vulnerable members of society in institutions which utterly fail to prepare them for life after release.
 And most people serving sentences in prison will be released.
 The main goal of prison should be to prepare them to be useful, productive and not unhappy members of the communities they return to or become part of upon release.